Improved heralded single-photon source with a photon-number-resolving superconducting nanowire detector: Experimental Methods

-To measure the signal modes, we use two single-pixel tungsten silicide (WSi) SNSPDs, which have timing jitters of $\sim 50$~ps, efficiencies of $\sim 80\%$ , and dark count rates below 5~Hz~\cite{valivarthi2020teleportation}.
-To measure the idler mode, we use a PNR SNSPD with an active area of 22$\times$15 $\mu$m$^2$, formed by a meander of 100-nm-wide and 5-nm-thick niobium nitride (NbN) nanowires with a 500~nm pitch.
-The detector employs a differential architecture to cancel the signal propagation delays' contribution to the timing jitter \cite{colangelo2021} and an impedance matching taper to increase the signal-to-noise ratio and minimize reflections and distortions \cite{colangelo2021,zhu2019superconducting}.
-The integration of an impedance-matching taper was also shown to enable photon-number-resolution.
-The number of incident photons is encoded in the amplitude of the output pulse \cite{colangelo2021, zhu2020}.
-A single incident photon, absorbed by the nanowire, induces a single time-dependent resistive hotspot and results in a RF pulse \cite{natarajan2012superconducting}.
-Multiple incident photons, absorbed by the nanowire at the same time, will induce multiple time-dependent resistive hotspots, increasing the total resistance and, hence, an RF pulse with the amplitude and slew rate that depends on the number of hotspots.
-In our experiments, rather than measuring the pulse amplitude variation \cite{zhu2020,colangelo2021}, we measure its slew rate variation \cite{Cahall17}, because it only requires a constant threshold time-tagger, and thus enables real-time readout.
-We trigger at 90\% of the pulse amplitude where the variation in slew rate contributes to variation in time of the registered time-tag.
-Earlier (later) time-tags arriving in the left (right) bin of Fig. \ref{fig:idler_pnr} correspond to multi-photon (single-photon) pulses with higher (lower) slew rate.
+The detectors are held at 0.8 K in a Gifford-McMahon cryostat with a $^4$He sorption stage.
+To measure the signal modes, we use two single-pixel tungsten silicide (WSi) SNSPDs, which have timing jitters of $\sim 50$~ps, detection efficiencies of $\sim 0.8$, and dark count rates below 5~Hz~\cite{valivarthi2020teleportation}.
+To measure the idler mode, we use a PNR SNSPD with a timing jitter of $< 14$ ps, detection efficiency of $\eta_d=0.71$ and dark counts $<10$ Hz.
+The detector efficiency was determined in an independent measurement similar to that performed in Ref.~\cite{marsili2013detecting}.
+The detector has an active area of 22$\times$15 $\mu$m$^2$, formed by a meander of 100$~$nm-wide and 5$~$nm-thick NbN nanowires with a 500~nm pitch.
+The detector employs a differential architecture to cancel the contribution of the signal propagation delays to the timing jitter \cite{colangelo2021}.
+An impedance-matching taper enables photon-number resolution, increases the signal-to-noise ratio, and minimizes reflections as well as distortion \cite{colangelo2021,zhu2019superconducting}.
+The number of incident photons is encoded into the amplitude of the output pulse \cite{colangelo2021, zhu2020}.
+A single incident photon that is absorbed by the nanowire induces a single time-dependent resistive hotspot, which results in a radio-frequency pulse \cite{natarajan2012superconducting}.
+Multiple incident photons absorbed by the nanowire at the same time induce multiple time-dependent resistive hotspots.
+This increases the total resistance of the nanowire, producing a radio-frequency pulse with an amplitude and slew rate that depends on the number of hotspots.
+In our experiments, rather than measuring the pulse amplitude variation \cite{zhu2020,colangelo2021}, we measure its slew rate variation \cite{Cahall17}.
+This only requires a constant-threshold time tagger, i.e. time-to-digital converter, and enables real-time readout.
+With a fixed voltage threshold, the variation in slew rate results in a variation of the time of the detection event, i.e. time tag.
+Earlier (later) time-tags, plotted in a histogram in the left (right) bin of Fig. \ref{fig:idler_pnr}, correspond to multi-photon (single-photon) pulses with higher (lower) slew rate.